Proximal tibia fracture

 The proximal tibia is the upper part of the shinbone that connects to the knee joint.
 Proximal tibia fractures are fairly common lower-leg injuries.
 They can result from low-energy injuries or a high-energy injury, ranging from slips and falls to major car accidents.

-Because blood vessels, ligaments, muscles, nerves and skin may be injured simultaneously, it is crucial that orthopaedic specialists assess any damage to soft tissue to properly treat the facture.
+Because blood vessels, ligaments, muscles, nerves and skin may be injured simultaneously during this type of fracture, it is crucial that an orthopedic specialist assesses any damage to soft tissue to properly treat the facture.
 Proximal tibia fractures must be properly identified and diagnosed to manage the injury and restore normal range of motion, stability and strength to the limbs.
-Proper, simultaneous management of such fractures and any accompanying soft tissue injuries also can reduce the likelihood of arthritis in the future.
+Proper, simultaneous management of such fractures and any accompanying soft tissue injuries can also reduce the likelihood of arthritis in the future.

 Since the knee bears more weight than any other joint and is responsible for a wide range of motions, injuries to any connecting bones and ligaments can be quite serious.
 Muscles, ligaments and other soft tissues play an important role in the stability of the knee joint, but not quite as important as the bones of the lower limbs, particularly the bone that makes up the tibial plateau.
 The proximal tibia is not as thick as the tibial shaft, so it is more easily injured.

 There are two distinct internal areas of the proximal tibia: the medial condyle and lateral condyle.
 There also are two smooth articular facets in the proximal tibia’s upper surface, which articulate with the condyles of the thigh bone at the central portion and support the meniscus of the knee joint at the peripheral portion.

 - Medial facet—An oval-shaped facet that concaves slightly from back to front and side to side.

 - Lateral facet —An almost circular facet that is somewhat convex from back to front, but concave from side to side.